 How to schedule the next meeting

-When am going to be out of town several months, I still set up a meeting.
-Just do a pre-meeting contact about ten days before.
+When I am going to be out of town several months, I still set up a meeting.
+Maybe just a pre-meeting contact about ten days before.
 (That is a subject for a later post.)

 Integrity when you schedule the next meeting